eso-mechanics/eso-mechanics/trials/maw-of-lorkhaj.md

       <div class="section" data-description="two">
         <h2>Boss One - Zhaj'hassa the Forgotten</h2>
         <img src="{{ site.baseurl }}/images/trials/mol/zhajhassa.jpg" alt="Maw of Lorkhaj - Zhaj'hassa the Forgotten" />
-        <p>A giant Khajiit wielding a huge two handed weapon and specialising in curses and summon abilities.
+        <p>A giant Dro-m'Athra wielding a huge two handed weapon and specialising in curses and summon abilities.
 Group positioning and communication is crucial for this fight.</p>
         <ul>
           <li><b>Grip of Lorkhaj</b> - Often called the "curse".
 The boss will target three players with blue orbs which will curse them, causing them to take a small amount of damage, slow them down and turn their screen a blueish colour.
 This debuffed can be spread to anyone too close to a targeted player on intial impact and can only be removed by standing on an active (lit) cleanse pad around the edge of the room.
 Failure to remove the debuff will result in death after a short while.</li>
           <li><b>Dark Aegis</b> - When the boss health reaches 70% and 30% he will shield himself and become invulnerable to damage.
 The shield can be destroyed and while it is active everyone in the group will continuously take damage, indicated by a spreading AoE under each players feet.
 If you stand in another players AoE you will take damage from their one as well as your own.</li>